bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 in a single run under fast-changing gradients, so acquiring *HCP-style* diffusion images will require splitting the DWI scheme in several runs.
-Because researchers will generally optimize the data splits, these will likely not be directly concatenable anymore.
+Because researchers will generally optimize the data splits, these will likely not be able to be directly concatenated.
 BIDS permits defining arbitrary groupings of these multipart scans with the following metadata: